mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

   6. [`Edge`](https://www.mmtk.io/mmtk-core/public-doc/vm/edge_shape/trait.Edge.html): This trait implements what an edge in the object graph looks like in the runtime.
 This is useful as it can abstract over compressed or tagged pointers.
 If an edge in your runtime is indistinguishable from an arbitrary address, you may set it to the [`Address`](https://www.mmtk.io/mmtk-core/public-doc/util/address/struct.Address.html) type.
   7. [`MemorySlice`](https://www.mmtk.io/mmtk-core/public-doc/vm/edge_shape/trait.MemorySlice.html): This trait implements functions related to memory slices such as arrays.
 This is mainly used by generational collectors.

 For the time-being we can implement all the above traits via `unimplemented!()` stubs.
 If you are using the Dummy VM binding as a starting point, you will have to edit some of the concrete implementations to `unimplemented!()`.
+Note that you should change the type that implements `VMBinding` from `DummyVM` to an appropriately named type for your runtime.
+For example, the OpenJDK binding defines the zero-struct [`OpenJDK`](https://github.com/mmtk/mmtk-openjdk/blob/54a249e877e1cbea147a71aafaafb8583f33843d/mmtk/src/lib.rs#L139-L162) which implements the `VMBinding` trait.

 ### Object model